mschaeffer53/Doggonnit/README.md

 ##todos and thoughts
-- make line color gradient
+- ~~make line color gradient~~
-- add points
+- add points for reward system
 - delete sightings when dog is found
 - ~~add more details to unknown dog map popup/side profile~~
 - connect user account details link to each page
-- make quick links on top of website
+- ~~make quick links on top of website~~
-- links to unknown dog map
+- ~~links to unknown dog map~~
 - alert dog owner when user sees their dog
 - ~~add "missing since date/time" to missing profile~~
 - bootstrap that shit!
+Getting there!
 - user who sees missing dog should get credit on the map or something
 - ~~graphic art~~
+- in My Account add hyperlink to dogs profile page
+- Anchor nav bar to top of page on scrolling
+- On dog profile page have map next to profile instead of under
+- Have unknown dog points auto find possible profile matches
+- Allow user who added point ability to delete it.
+- add logout button
+- Notification